RESNET Server and Remote Access Policy

 - The student must comply with all applicable Federal, State, and local laws.
 Obscene or harassing messages to any Internet user or group are illegal.
 Copying or distributing of commercial software is illegal.
 Use of copyrighted materials must be consistent with U.S. copyright laws.

 - A student-run server may not be presented as an official service of the University of Minnesota, Morris.

-Administration and enforcement of these policies is the responsibility of Computing Services.
+Administration and enforcement of these policies is the responsibility of Information Technology.
 Violations may result in temporary or permanent revocation of network access privileges.
 Serious violations will be referred to the Student Behavior Committee and may result in other penalties including suspension, expulsion, or criminal prosecution.